Cotton vs Microfiber Sheets: Which is Best?

 Percale cotton sheets are known for being crisp.
 That is why they are commonly used in top-rated luxury hotels.
 Surprisingly, these sheets have a lower thread count right around or slightly below 300.
 Percale sheets have high breathability and are great for summer.
 You can buy percale cotton sheets for crisp sheets at home.

-Both cotton and microfiber sheets have the potential to provide you with a comfortable sleep.
+Both microfiber and cotton sheets have the potential to provide you with a comfortable sleep.
 The best sheets for you will depend on your personal preference and ideal sleeping environment.
 When shopping for high-quality durable sheets, pay attention to thread count and staple length.
+Microfiber and cotton sheets are both easy to wash

 Allergy sufferers will want to pay special attention to the natural and synthetic materials used in their sheets.
 Buying cotton hypoallergenic sheets is the best choice for those with allergies or skin sensitivities.